joshua-d-miller/joshua-d-miller.github.io/_posts/2018-11-30-munki-styling-part-deux.markdown

 ---
 This month with the recently released macOS Mojave, I noticed the app store had taken on an all new look.
 With this new look it got me thinking about the look of Managed Software Center.
 The CSS in my previous post [Munki Styling - Adding an Image Slider with Thumbnail Previews](https://joshua-d-miller.com/blog/2017/munki-styling-adding-an-image-slider-with-thumbnail-previews/), I showcased adding an Image Slider and an accordian style bulleted list.
 I also changed the colors of the **Install** and **Remove** buttons in Managed Software Center.
 These modfiications were great, but with the release of macOS Mojave a lot of my customizations were now not showing up properly.
 This was especially apparent in the newly showcased **Dark Mode**.

-Once agin, I dug into the CSS of Managed Software Center which we are able to overrwrite easily.
-So, I decided to work with our web programmer and designer [John Pater](https://github.com/jpat14), who was once again very helpful in determine the best way to fix a lot of the styling for **Dark Mode** as well as adding some new features.
+Once again, I dug into the CSS of Managed Software Center which we are able to override easily.
+So, I decided to work with our web programmer and designer [John Pater](https://github.com/jpat14), who was once again very helpful in determining the best way to fix a lot of the styling for **Dark Mode** as well as adding some new features.

-The first new feature we added was a news ticker that will read Penn State's IT Alerts and showcase them as a sliding ticker using JQuery.
+The first new feature we added was a news ticker that will read Penn State's IT Alerts and showcase them as a sliding ticker using jQuery.
 We decided the best place for this ticker was at the bottom or the **footer_template** in order to showcase the alerts any time someone has Managed Software Center open.
 With this addition, it made sense to remove the bottom links so you will see the bottom links div is now empty.
 Listed below is the code that was needed in order to add the news ticker:

 {% highlight html linenos %}
 <div class="bottom-links">